 Fermented Food – When I am re-exploring my way into vegetarian foods, my wife has been experimenting with fermented foods.
 I have started liking the inclusions of fermented foods as well.
 Currently we do kefir, sourdough bread and paratas (with natural live yeast) and various fermented mixes like salsa, sauerkraut, pickles.
-I also make vade (vada) and thosay (dosa) using fermented dal and rice.
+I also make appa or appam (hopers), wade (vada) and thosay (dosa) using fermented dal and rice.

-Ayurveda – Similar to food, medicine from my roots were herbal ayurveda medicine that treated whole body and the root cause using whole herbs and plants, not extracts of sorts.
+Ayurveda – Similar to food, medicine from my roots is driven by herbal ayurveda medicine that treated whole body and the root cause using whole herbs and plants.
+Not extracts of sorts.
 Modern (Newtonian) Pharmaceuticals are great if you get hit by a truck.
 For minor ongoing health issues I strongly believe in ayurveda herbal medicine along with Bhawana (meditation) If we can resolve minor health issues, they would not grow to be severe.
 I have dive into hrebal medicine too after seeing first-hand the unexplainable side effects of western pharma meds over long term use, over generations.
-My frequently used ayurvedaic gems are Siddhalepa, Samahan and Asamodagam.
+My frequently used ayurvedaic gems are Siddhalepa, Samahan, Paspanguwa and Asamodagam.